uzh-dqbm-cmi/lab-website/content/post/datatc-intro/index.md

 ```

-That's 163 characters to type, just to take a open a file!
+That's 163 characters to type, just to open a file!
 Not to mention the annoyance of having to look up the time stamp of the latest model filename, and the frustration of remembering _"Does pickle use `r` mode, or `rb`, or `rb+` ...?"_ That is one snippet of code I am _not_ happy about writing and re-writing multiple times every day.

 I didn't become a computer scientist to memorize long tedious strings- I became a computer scientist to automate all the things!
 That's why I built **data traffic control**- a python library that automates everyday interactions with your data.